-Adobe warned today attackers are exploiting a previously unknown security flaw in all supported versions of its Flash Player software.
-The company said the same vulnerability exists in Adobe Reader and Acrobat, but that it hasn’t yet seen attacks targeting the flaw in those programs.
+Adobe warned today attackers are exploiting a previously unknown security flaw in its Flash Player software.
+The company said the same vulnerability exists in Adobe Reader and Acrobat, but that it hasn’t yet seen attacks targeting the bug in those programs.

 Once or twice each year, some security company trots out a “study” that counts the number of vulnerabilities that were found and fixed in widely used software products over a given period and then pronounces the most profligate offenders in a Top 10 that is supposed to tell us something useful about the relative security of these programs.
 And nearly without fail, the security press parrots this information as if it were newsworthy.